juliensees/Google-cybersecurity-certificate-notes/module-7.md

   in above loop, it prints 0-4 because the second number is the end point (which is not included), and then the 3rd number.            determines the incremental change (in this case, it increases by an integer of 1)

+### If the start point is anything other than 0 or the increment is anything other than 1, they should be specified.

   ### While Loops

    - repeatedly execute a function, but the repetition is based on a condition you create before.
    - "while" indicates the beginning, followed by the condition, that contains the loop variable, in this case "time"
              - so you assign the variable beforehand, and then reference in the loop.

   - so in the below statement, time = 0 is the variable, and then underneath is the condition using it
     - in the indented body, it consists of the actions to take while the loop iterates
     - so the first line prints the current variable (0), and then print every two minutes; so this will. only print out even numbers less than or equal to 10.
 -
         time = 0.
         while time <= 10: